The Rev. Dr. Neddy Astudillo discusses how a simple rule change can alter outcomes in a big way

 “I wonder if we value children more in our imaginations than in real life,” Tull said.
 Child poverty in the United States is among the highest in the developed world, and there’s no system in this country for parental leave or early childhood education.
 “Growing to one’s potential has become a privilege when it ought to be a right,” Tull said.

-Older Presbyterians have more skills than most, more wealth than most, faith reasons for honoring Creation and the collective power of denominational and organizational support, Tull said, adding, “We really do have the wind at our backs.”
+Older Presbyterians have more skills than most, more wealth than most, faith reasons for honoring Creation and the collective power of denominational and organizational support, Tull said.

 Tull suggested people take three steps: make lifestyle changes, raise their voices and find their own callings, because “we are at the first of a wave of climate activism.
 I’m not at my best in those arenas,” Tull said, “but I can sure show up to support what activists are doing.”